What happens during the test

 You’ll have to drive for about 20 minutes by following either:

 The examiner will tell you which you have to do.

 The examiner will provide the sat nav and set it up for you.

-You can’t follow directions from your own sat nav during the test.
+You cannot follow directions from your own sat nav during the test.

 Going off the route

-Your test result won’t be affected if you take a wrong turning, unless you make a fault while doing it.
+Your test result will not be affected if you take a wrong turning, unless you make a fault while doing it.

 The examiner will help you get back on the route if you do.

 If you cannot see traffic signs

 If you cannot see a traffic sign (for example, because it’s covered by trees), the examiner will give you directions until you can see the next one.